 - Send out updates via group text messages or emails.
 You may want to include a statement such as: “We don’t have time to reply to everyone individually, but we are reading your messages and appreciate your support.”

 - Start an online diary, blog, or Facebook or other social media group to share news and coordinate offers of help.
-You can set up a free, protected website at caringbridge.org.
+For example, you can set up a free, protected website at CaringBridge.

 - Ask a family member or friend to update others.